 The net pension liability was measured as the portion of the present value of projected benefit payments to be provided through the pension plan to current active and inactive employees that is attributed to those employees' past periods of service, less the amount of the pension plan's fiduciary net position.
+The actuarial assumptions used in the June 30, 2019 valuation were based on the assumptions used in the June 30, 2019 actuarial funding valuation, and were based on results of an actuarial experience study for the period July 1, 2009 - June 30, 2014.
+In cases where benefit structures were changed after the study period, assumptions were based on estimates of future experience.

 In February of 2017, the Board of Trustees adopted a recommendation to reduce the long-term rate of return assumption.
-The recommendation was formed after an analysis of the system's portfolio along with expected long-term rates of return, standard deviations of return, and correlations between asset classes collected from a number of investment consulting firms in addition to the system's investment consultants.
-Based on this analysis and after discussions with the Board, a plan was approved to reduce the 7.5% valuation interest rate in effect for the fiscal 2016 actuarial funding valuation to 7.0% over the coming five actuarial valuations with reductions of .10% per year.
-Therefore, the assumed rate of return for the fiscal 2018 actuarial funding valuation was set at 7.3%.
-In addition, the inflation rate will be reduced over the coming valuations.
-For 2018, an assumed rate of inflation of 2.70% was implicit in the assumed rate of return.
+The recommendation was formed after an analysis of the System's portfolio along with expected long-term rates of return, standard deviations of return, and correlations between asset classes collected from a number of investment consulting firms in addition to the System's investment consultants, New England Pension Consultants.
+Based on this analysis and after discussions with the Board, a plan was approved to reduce the 7.50% valuation interest rate in effect for Fiscal 2016 actuarial funding valuation to 7.00% over the coming five actuarial valuations with reductions of 0.10% each year.